phbarna/aviFix/README.md

 The files are recursively converted to .mp4.

+To build type: 'javac AviFix.java"

+To create an executable jar file type: 'jar example.jar MANIFEST.MF *.class'.

-Note that the program needs a dependency - the ffmpeg .exe has to be installed and in your path.
+iNote that the program needs a dependency - the ffmpeg .exe has to be installed and in your path.
 This would be a good reason to dockerize the program at some point.